lsurobotics/llm-assistant-for-robotstudio/README.md

 - Visual C#
 - Note; recommended development environment is Visual Studio

-### Intended Features
+### General Description
-- [ ] - a basic addin UI that includes a text input field and a text output field
-- [ ] - ChatGPT / other LLM model modified for use with RobotStudio Software
-- [ ] - User should be able to type in a question to the addin entry field and recieve an output from the LLM that answers the question, in the context of RobotStudio
+The addin should be a simple ChatGPT wrapper designed for use with RobotStudio.
+Users should be able to select a text entry field within RobotStudio, type in a question and recieve an answer in the form of a text explanation from the LLM.
+The answers given by the LLM should ideally be as concise and clear as possible, using as little technical lingo as possible.

+### Target Audience
+The target audience for this application are users who have little to no experience using ABB's RobotStudio software.

+### Use Cases
+As a Mechanical Engineer in the Robotics Club, I want to be able to quickly write some basic code so that I can test if the construction of my ABB robot is correct and it can perform its tasks as intened
+As a new hire at a manufacturing facility, I want to be able to get up to speed on the basics of RobotStudio, so that I can effectively manage the facility's robots
+As a RobotStudio marketer, I want to be able to show the ease of use and user-friendliness of our software, so that I can convince potential customers to use our product